Pricing

-How to Improve your Summer Sales with a Seasonal Menu
+How to Improve Your Sales With A Seasonal Menu

-Summer is the busiest time of year for most restaurants, and a seasonal menu is a good way to capitalize on in-season ingredients, offer something new to loyal customers, and excite new customers with seasonal dishes and farm-to-table menu items.
+Summer, for example, is the busiest time of year for most restaurants.
+A seasonal menu is a good way to capitalize on in-season ingredients, offer something new to loyal customers, and excite new customers with seasonal dishes and farm-to-table menu items.

-In this article, you will learn what a seasonal menu is, how a summer menu can improve business, and how to make a summer menu that will keep customers coming back.
+In this article, you’ll learn what a seasonal menu is, how it can improve business, and how to craft one that will keep customers coming back.

 icon RESOURCE